This week I defy the laws of physics by sampling a whisky from a distillery that hasn’t even been built yet…

 Score: 46.5 / 50.
 About the scores…

-I think it’s safe to say that most grain whisky on the market has undergone a fairly pedestrian maturation in American Oak casks but this is something altogether different.
-There’s as much flavour and character here as in any single malt, helped perhaps by the decision to bottle at cask strength.
-Whisky from the new Borders distillery is a long, long way off but if this dram truly reflects the quality we can expect from the completed project, it will be more than worth the wait.
+I think it’s safe to say that most grain whisky on the market has undergone a fairly pedestrian maturation in American Oak casks, but here is something altogether different.
+There’s as much flavour and character here as in any single malt, helped, no doubt, by the decision to bottle at cask strength.
+Whisky from this new distillery may be a long, long way off but if this dram truly reflects the quality we can expect from the completed project, it will be more than worth the wait.